nataliabernardo/Tensorflow_ObjDetection/README.md

 I used tensorflow-gpu 1.5 on a Win10 machine with a NVIDIA GeForce GTX 970 4GB, following the installation steps described on the [Tensorflow website](https://www.tensorflow.org/install/install_windows).
 By using a GPU, the training was 10+ times faster than using tensorflow without GPU support on a MacBook.

+I split the images dataset into aproximatelly 80%-20% train/test.
 Once training was complete it was time to test the model.
 The following command export the inference graph based on the best checkpoint:

 ```
 python3 models/research/object_detection/export_inference_graph.py \